-The 3D Printing market is set to grow to $12.5bn by 2018.
-Fueled by the lower cost of entry to this equipment, end consumers as well as studios, engineering companies and schools.
+The 3D Printing market is set to grow to $20bn by 2021.
+This growth is fueled by the continuing lower cost of entry for this equipment.
+Markets are now seeing beyond the early adopter phase, and are enjoying growth from end consumers as well as studios, engineering companies and educational customers.

-Add to this Laser Cutting & Engraving, Desktop CNC, and 3D Scanning, and the market is really exciting.
-This machinery is still pretty new, and has teething problems for the average user.
-At the end of the day, people still suffer from paper jams and cartridge problems on desktop printers, so this world is continuing to have challenges.
+Whilst 3D Printing is the most vocal in the industry, there is also a buoyant market for other maker equipment - Laser Cutting & Engraving, Desktop CNC, 3D Scanning and more, The market is really exciting and is just starting to hit it's stride with regards to mass adoption.
+However, this technology is still pretty new, and has teething problems - especially for the average user.
+You only have to search online for guides on common problems and you will see countless examples of helpful resources that tackle common problems.
+All is not lost - at the end of the day, people still suffer from paper jams and cartridge problems on desktop printers, so this world is continuing to have challenges.

-Add the complexity of a controlling computer, varying types of consumable (e.g. printer filament) and the challenges grow rapidly.
+If you also add the complexity of the computer, Slicer and modelling applications, varying types of consumable (e.g. printer filament) - it is very clear that the challenges grow rapidly.

 3D Printing Filament Comparison

-Feel free to download our handy comparison chart for many different types of 3D Printing filament
+Feel free to download our incredibly popular comparison chart for many different types of 3D Printing filament (no registration required)

 *Food Safe data is only for directional information, please consult each individual vendor's documentation for specific details about suitability for food use.